aichouramine/mobile-chatbots/NativeChat Whitepaper - Mobile Chatbots.md

 **They already have the app?**

 One way to reach your customers on a mobile device could be with a Native Mobile app.
-However, that "a" it takes time and money to build, and "b" it requires your users to download your app.
+However, (a) it takes time and money to build one, and (b) it requires your users to download your app.
 While everyone with a mobile phone can be reached via SMS, and most smartphone users will have at least one of WhatsApp/Viber/Facebook Messenger.

 For example, if you travel accross the Balkans, most of taxi companies there, advertise that they can be reached on a number via WhatsApp or Viber.
 Unlike Über, they are not asking anyone to download any apps, just to send them a text message.
 While, also you don't need to worry about roaming charges — that is if you can find a working WiFi.

+Or you could have a shop assistant chatbot that would guide the users on their shopping jourey: it could provide detailed information about a product, check the stock and show them in which isle to find it.
+Additionally, if the customer asks question that would go out of chatbot's depth, the chatbot could offer to call a member of staff to customer's location to provide them with more advanced help.

 And there are many more examples, where you could open up an easy channel for your customers to reach you without the hassle of installing a native mobile app.